georgetour/One-command-Drupal-Wordpress/README.md

 3. Your projects will be in projects folder

-4. We are using drush to add credentials which will be user admin password admin
+4. We are using drush to add credentials which will be user admin password admin(drupal only)

 <hr>